Hexagon/dotfiles/README.md

 After running bootstrap, the `dotfiles` command (`static/scripts/global/dotfiles`) will be globally available on your system, and is used like:

-`dotfiles --download` - sync from git repo to local
+`dotfiles -d|--download` - sync from git repo to local

-`dotfiles --upload` - sync from local to git repo
+`dotfiles -u|--upload` - sync from local to git repo

-`dotfiles --all` - to do a two way sync
+`dotfiles -f|--full` - to do a two way sync

 Sync is done using these rules